Metallic state in bosonic systems with continuously degenerate minima: Special cases of the interacting model

 The interactions in the forward scattering channels simplify substantially in the limit, $\mf{a} \kap \gg 1$, since $\lim_{\mf{a} \kap \rtarw \infty} \breve{\Gam}_{\pha,\beta}^{\es} \rtarw \pi (\mf{a} \kap)^{-2} \dl_{\pha,\beta}$.
 Here we will consider $\mf{a} \kap$ to be finite but large \cite{note3}.
 Since $\mf{a}\kap \sim \frac{\kap}{\lam} \gg N \gg 1$, the interpatch contributions of $\breve \Gam_{\pha,\beta}^{\es}$ are suppressed by at least a factor of $\exp{-(\mf{a}\kap/N)^2}$ compared to its intrapatch contribution.
 Thus we focus on the limiting case where the interaction potential in \eq{eq:V-simp} is long-ranged enough to ignore contributions from the $ES$ channel to interpatch scatterings.
 For this case the minimal interaction is constituted by scatterings in the $DS$ channel and the intrapatch component of the $ES$ channel.
 With the help of \eq{eq:DS-ES-simp} we obtain the interaction matrix,

 We note that in terms of \eq{eq:gen-V} the interaction matrix here corresponds to setting all $g_n = 1$.
-Moreover, ignoring the contribution of the $DS$ channel reduces \eq{eq:spl-V} to the interaction matrix in \sect{sec:DP}.
+Moreover, ignoring the contribution of the $DS$ channel reduces \eq{eq:spl-V} to be proportional to the interaction matrix in \sect{sec:DP}.

 The matrix $\breve \Gam_{\pha,\beta}$ in \eq{eq:spl-V} is readily invertible, and leads to the effective actions for the hydrodynamic modes, \begin{widetext}

 \end{widetext} In addition to generating interpatch interactions, the $DS$ channel also modifies the intrapatch terms beyond those obtained in \eq{eq:effS-simp}.
 By comparing the intrapatch terms, we note that the $DS$ channel strongly renormalizes the density fluctuations, but leads to a perturbative correction (recall that $N \gg 1$) to the dynamics of phase fluctuations.
 The propagators of the two hydrodynamic modes are derived in Appendix \ref{app:propagator-I}, and they are given by, \begin{widetext}